-If a lemma occurs twice or more in the same line of the text, each occurrence will automatically be identified by a raised (i.e. superscript) number: e.g. 27 beatus - dominus2] Avg., In Iob 5 (p.
+- [72.1] Type each source reference without a final period (or full stop).
+When working with MS Word and providing a separate file for this apparatus, type each reference on a separate line without any indentation. - If a lemma occurs twice or more in the same line of the text, identify each occurrence by a raised (i.e. superscript) number: e.g. 27 beatus dominus] Avg., In Iob 5 (p.
 517, 6)